-In cases where the Title IX Coordinator determines that a Complaint appears to allege a policy violation and the Complainant wishes to pursue a formal complaint, or the Title IX Coordinator decides that the College should pursue a Formal Complaint, then the Title IX Coordinator appoints trained, impartial individual(s) to conduct the investigation.
-In the event that the Title IX Coordinator designates more than one investigator, both investigators will not necessarily attend every interview.
+In cases where the Sexual Misconduct Coordinator determines that a Complaint appears to allege a policy violation and the Complainant wishes to pursue a formal complaint, or the Sexual Misconduct Coordinator decides that the College, based on a potential policy violation, wishes to pursue a Formal Complaint, then the Sexual Misconduct Coordinator appoints trained, impartial individual(s) to conduct the investigation.
+In the event that the Sexual Misconduct Coordinator designates more than one investigator, both investigators will not necessarily attend every interview.

-The Title IX Coordinator may appoint an investigator external to the College; any investigator may serve as a single investigator or as a co-investigator.
+The Sexual Misconduct Coordinator may appoint an investigator external to the College; any investigator may serve as a single investigator or as a co-investigator.